akeneo/pim-docs/cookbook/product/update-product.rst

     // removes the product from the category "promo" (a field)
     $propertyRemover->removeData($product, 'category', ['promo']);

-Instanciate a New PropertyCopierInterface
+Instantiate a New PropertyCopierInterface
 -----------------------------------------

 The product property copier implements the ``Akeneo\Component\StorageUtils\Updater\PropertyCopierInterface``.

-It's available has a service, you can fetch it from the container.
+It's available as a service, you can fetch it from the container.

 .. code-block:: php